bl4ckarch/openvpn-installv2/README.md

 This script will let you setup your own secure VPN server in just a few seconds.

-You can also check out [wireguard-install](https://github.com/angristan/wireguard-install), a simple installer for a simpler, safer, faster and more modern VPN protocol.
+You can also check out [wireguard-install](https://github.com/angristan/wireguard-install), a simple installer for a simpler, safer, faster and more modernVPN protocol.

 ## What is this?